AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/non-logged-in-experience.md

 The non-logged-in experience in Experience Builder allows organizations to publicly showcase their learning content and portal pages to anyone, without requiring users to log in.
 This helps attract, inform, and engage potential learners by providing a preview of available training and resources before enrollment or authentication is needed.

-## Real-world use cases on non-logged-in experience
+## Real-world use cases of non-logged-in experience

 - **Marketing and outreach**: Organizations can promote their training programs to external audiences, such as prospective customers, partners, or job applicants, by making course catalogs and program details publicly accessible.
 - **Pre-enrollment exploration**: Learners can browse available courses, view overviews, and explore categories before deciding to sign up or log in, helping them make informed enrollment decisions.